 We recently polled some newly-married couples about some of their biggest pet peeves during and leading up to their big day.
 Not surprisingly, some common themes quickly emerged.
-Here’s 10 of things newlyweds said were most apt to grind their gears:
+Here are 10 of things newlyweds said were most apt to grind their gears:

 10. You give a gift not on the couple’s registry.
 Unless it’s a truly glorious gift that you think will strike it big with the couple in question, stick to the registry, gift cards or cash.